sproul-club/sc-backend-docs/docs/api-docs/User-API.md

 ```

 ## Confirm new user
-* Description: Confirms the new user and club pair (this endpoint is normally within an email)
+* Description: Confirms the new officer user.
+This endpoint link is normally within the confirmation email.
 * Path: `GET /api/user/confirm/<confirm_token>`
-* Result: Redirects you to the club edit profile page (ideally)
+* Result: Redirects you to the club edit profile page

 ## Login user
-* Description: Logs in a club admin user
+* Description: Logs in an existing officer user.
 * Path: `POST /api/user/login`
 * Sample body input:
 ```json